-15 Now with evening coming on His disciples approached Him saying: "The place is uninhabited and the hour is already late.
+15 Now with evening coming on His disciples approached Him saving: "The place is uninhabited and the hour is already late.
 Dismiss the crowds, that they may go into the villages and buy themselves food."
 16 But Jesus said to them: "They do not need to go away.
 You give them to eat."
 17 But they say to Him, "We have nothing here except five loaves and two fish."
 18 So He said, "Bring them here to me."
 19 Then He commanded the crowds to recline on the grass.
-And taking the five loaves and two fish and looking up to heaven, He blessed; and breaking the loaves He gave to the disciples, and the disciples to the crowds.
-20 So they all ate and were filled; and they took up the fragments that remained, twelve baskets full.
-21 Now those who ate were about five thousand men, besides women and children.2
+And taking the five loaves and two fish and looking up to heaven.
+He blessed; and breaking the loaves He gave to the disciples, and